BorisMichaelRandebrock/so_long-linux/README.md

 - Final victory screen after completing all levels (I could not manage to see that one.. )

-this branch is presently having leaks and is not compliant to norminette - but it is fun to try...
+this branch is presently having leaks - but it is fun to try...

 ---